Alphabetical list of Tawk functions

 If p is omitted, return the source and destination ports.

-Print the string s in red with an added newline.
+Print the string s in bold with an added newline.
+If n is set, the trailing newline is omitted.

 privip(ip)